 - Used for purposes for which assessments or measures are valid and reliable;

 - Administered by trained and knowledgeable personnel; and

 - Administered in accordance with any instructions provided by the producer of such assessments.

 Materials and procedures used to assess a child with limited English proficiency are selected and administered to ensure that they measure the extent to which the child has a disability and needs special education, rather than measuring the child’s English language skills.

 A student must meet the eligibility criteria established in the Oregon Administrative Rules.

 - When the educational or related services needs, including improved academic achievement and functional performance of the children warrant a reevaluation;

 - When the child’s parents or teacher requests a reevaluation; and

 - At least every three years, unless that parent and the district agree that a reevaluation is unnecessary.

-The district does not conduct re-evaluation more than once a year, unless the parent and district agree otherwise and at least once every three years, unless the parent and district agree that a reevaluation is unnecessary.
+The district does not conduct re-evaluation more than once a year, unless the parent and district agree otherwise.

 If a parent has previously revoked consent for special education and related services and subsequently requests special education and related services, the district will conduct an initial evaluation of the student to determine eligibility for special education.